 F +39 041 2719510

-Visualizing Venice summer workshop is jointly promoted by:
+Visualizing Venice summer workshop is organized by Venice International University and jointly promoted by:

 With the support of: